adamchainz/flake8-no-types/README.rst

 A `flake8 <https://flake8.readthedocs.io/en/latest/index.html>`_ plugin to ban type hints.

-This can be useful in code bases where you aren't running type checking (yet?) but developers or their IDE's keep adding type hints that can end up being incorrect.
+This can be useful in code bases where you aren't running type checking (yet?) but developers or their IDE's add type hints that can be incorrect.

 Requirements
 ============